 Some people answer the call to seek their spiritual path; others do not.
 Many people stay asleep psychologically and spiritually.
 Some people get sidetracked by religion.
 But, more and more are becoming awake and aware.
 They are moving on the continuum from asleep to awake.

 “Tapped in a continuum of your own making.
 Awareness is the key that unlocks your opportunity for change.” — Truth Devour

 The graph above is one way to describe this continuum.
 On the left side are those who are asleep.
 On the extreme side of this spectrum are narcissists and psychopaths, and they are the most destructive, especially when in places of power.
 Narcissistic behaviors to mild mental neurosis are next.
 They will never make it from awake to aware, and they most likely will never awaken.
 Those who are asleep but not destructive make up the largest part of the population.
 This group fixates on religion and material possessions.
 They are consumer-driven and follow trends and cultural traditions.

 Then we have those awakening but fall back to sleep because they succumb to the programming prevalent in many cultures.

-Those who are awake are on the right side of the continuum of awareness are those who are awake.
+Those who are awake are on the right side of the continuum of awareness.
 These people are walking their path and becoming aware and enlightened individuals.
 On the far right of the graph, we have the most enlightened individuals, the Siddhas, and Sages.

-“Wakefulness involves the heart as well as the mind.
+“Wakefulness involves both the heart and the mind.
 We think more clearly and we empathize more dearly.
 Expanding awareness has some unintended consequences, it makes us a better and more caring person.” — Guru Tua